 7. Making an Offer: Now that you found your dream home, we will draw up an offer.
 We will pull comparable properties to show you what similar properties have sold for in the past six months.
 We will also look at both the property’s location and condition to help you determine a strategy to purchase the home on the best terms.

 8. Setting Inspections: Once your offer is accepted, you will hear from our Transaction Coordinator.
 Their job is to help walk you through the rest of your transaction.
 We know you will have a lot of questions during this time and that is why we have one person dedicated to helping you through this process.
 One of the first items the Transaction Coordinator will help you so is set up is your home inspection.
 There are several forms of inspections one can have, from a general inception, to pest and termite, septic and air conditioning.
 We know that most people don’t know which inspections are needed or who to contact but both your buyers agent and Transaction Coordinator will help you through this process.
 After the inspection is performed, we may want to go back to the sellers and ask for repairs or for a reduction on price.
 This is a time where your buyers agent will help you negotiate to make sure you are satisfied with your purchase.

 9. Getting to Closing: While your new home is under contract you will be asked to provide lots of paper work to your lender.
 There will also be appraisals preformed on the property and you will need to set up utilities and insurance which our Transaction Coordinator will help orchestrate.

 10: Closing: This is the day that all home buyers can’t wait for, the day you get the keys to your new home.
-A few days before your closing date you will be contacted by our transaction coordinator to go over your HUD Statement, which is just like a large receipt for the purchase of your home.
-On the HUD you will see how much money needs to be wired to the closing attorney.
+A few days before your closing date you will be contacted by our transaction coordinator to go over your closing disclosure, which is just like a large receipt for the purchase of your home.
+On the disclosure you will see how much money needs to be wired to the closing attorney.